IntelLabs/nlp-architect/doc/source/np2vec.rst

 It assumes that the NP's are already extracted and marked in the input corpus.
-All the terms in the corpus are used as context in order to train the word embedding's model; however, at the end of the training, only the word embedding's of the NP's are stored, except for the case of fasttext training with word_ngrams=1; in this case, we store all the word embedding's, including non-NP's in order to be able to estimate word embeddings of out-of-vocabulary NP's (NP's that don't appear in the training corpora).
+All the terms in the corpus are used as context in order to train the word embedding's model; however, at the end of the training, only the word embedding's of the NP's are stored, except for the case of Fasttext training with word_ngrams=1; in this case, we store all the word embedding's, including non-NP's in order to be able to estimate word embeddings of out-of-vocabulary NP's (NP's that don't appear in the training corpora).